si2302/Online-Retail-Product-Customer-Recommendation-Analysis/README.md

-# product analysis
+# Product analysis
-This dataset contains transactional data from a UK-based online retail company.
-It includes details of customer purchases such as invoice information, product descriptions, quantities, pricing, customer IDs, and country of purchase.
+The Online Retail dataset contains transactional data of a UK-based online retail store.
+The dataset records all purchases made by customers over a specific period, including product details, quantities, prices, and customer information.
-1) in this file having repeated customer and unique customer analize by monthly. also generate revenue for both doing visualisation for easy to interect to others.
+This dataset is widely used for data analysis, customer segmentation, sales forecasting, and market basket analysis projects.

+# This Analysis i was done in the project
+Sales trend analysis
+Customer purchasing behavior
+Top-selling products
+Revenue analysis by Repeated and Unique customer

+# Tools Used
+Python (Pandas, NumPy, Matplotlib, Seaborn)
+Excel
+Jupyter Notebook